Healing Begins For Mother Who Lost Children in Condo Fire

-"I still feel like it's a fog, and it's still a dream," said Nikia Lopez, just one day after the emotional, gut-wrenching sentencing of her former husband, Henry Lopez.
+"I still feel like it's a fog, and it's still a dream," Nikia Lopez said just one day after the emotional, gut-wrenching sentencing of her ex-husband for the deaths of their two children.

-Henry Lopez drank himself to sleep with a cigarette in his mouth in his Rancho Bernardo condominium on October 2017, sparking a fire that killed his two children, 10-year-old Cristos and 7-year-old Isabella.
+Henry Lopez drank himself to sleep with a cigarette in his mouth in his Rancho Bernardo condominium in October 2017, sparking a fire that killed 10-year-old Cristos and 7-year-old Isabella.
 He did not try to save them.

-On Wednesday, Superior Court Judge Steven Stone sentenced Henry Lopez to 12 years, 8 months in prison, the maximum allowed by law, but Henry Lopez could serve half that time.
+On Wednesday, Superior Court Judge Steven Stone sentenced Henry Lopez to 12 years and 8 months in prison, the maximum allowed by law, but Henry Lopez could serve half that time.

 "I think it's sickening.
 Twelve years for two children?" said Nikia Lopez, adding she is grateful the judge said he would have given Henry Lopez more time if the law allowed it.